 Unfaithful to your own conscience –

 Did Pilate ever get saved?
-Some people say absolutely not, while few say it was
+Some say absolutely not, while few consider the

-possible, while still fewer are confident that he did get saved.
+possibility, while still fewer are confident he did get saved.
 It all depends on his

 conscience.
-We know that he was conscientious to a point, in that this
+We know he was conscientious to a point, in that this

 case really bothered him, though he wasn’t conscientious enough to make

-conscience wouldn’t have cared, such as Herod, but it was troubling to Pilate;
+conscience would not have cared at all, such as Herod, but Pilate didn’t want to

 Mat 27-18